Sustainability Advisory Committee

 SAC Annual Report

-Below is the SAC's first Annual Report, which summarizes the committee's recommendations for incorporating sustainability into City operations, and how to best engage Albany's citizens in sustainability issues.
+SAC is tasked to provide an annual report to the City's Mayor and to its Common Council.
+Below is SAC's first Annual Report, which summarizes the Committee's recommendations for incorporating sustainability into City operations, and how to best to engage Albany's citizens in sustainability issues.

 2015 Built Environment & Land Use Subcommittee Report